Thank you for your interest in Morrison Academy.

 The new Linkou campus is located 30 minutes south of Taipei City and offers single-point bus pick-ups along the Jianguo highway from Taipei City.
 This campus has around 300 students from Kindergarten to Grade 12.
 The campus has separate learning pods for elementary, middle, and high school along with multiple performing arts spaces, library, both an indoor and covered outdoor basketball court, and a soccer field.

 Taichung is the third largest city located centrally on the island.
 It is Morrison's oldest campus and offers a 180-student-body high school.
 It is the only campus with home-style dormitories.

 While the Kaohsiung campus is in the countryside, MAK's bus system allows students to easily access the school from the surrounding cities of Kaohsiung, Tainan, and Pingtung.
 MAK's student body is around 250 students, with about 100 students in the high school.

 Choosing a high school program suitable for your child

-Please see here for a comparison of the two high school programs.
+Please see here for a comparison of the three high school programs.